 I reviewed the morning to do list.
 It wasn’t perfect but I got a lot done.
 And I touched many aspects of my job in one day.
 I even accomplished something that wasn’t on my list.
 So I added it and crossed it out.
 Silly, I know, but it gave me an even greater sense of accomplishment about the day.
 Yes, I understand that’s unusual behavior.

 Home.
 After dinner, Alex suggested this new series on Masterpiece Theatre called HomeFires.
 About women’s power and how they made a difference during WWII.
 I made a terrible screaming sound.
 “I can’t even watch people changing the world.
 I must watch Dancing With The Stars.”
-I fell asleep just before they awarded the Mirror Ball Trophy to someone I’d never heard of.
+I fell asleep with my husband just before they awarded the Mirror Ball Trophy to someone I’d never heard of.

 Crawled into bed.
 Did not check email (I’ve learned THAT lesson.)
 As I nodded off I thought about my lunch in the dining hall with our clients.
 Found myself struck by the fact that one conversation like that trumps the frustration, chaos, and messiness of a day in the life of a nonprofit leader.